|

 Jaisalmer Fort entrance

-If there’s any place in India you wouldn’t mind getting lost it’s here.
+If there’s any place in India you wouldn’t mind getting lost, it’s here.

 Jaisalmer Fort is the only living fort in India.
 It feels like a whole village inside its gigantic golden walls.
 Best of all, that also means it’s free for you to enter and you can even stay in hotels within.